-Falling Stars is an American Folk horror film directed by Gabriel Biencicky and Richard Karpala, and the cast includes Greg Poppa, Rene Leech, Piotr Adamczyk, Rene Leech, Orianna Milne, Shaun Duke Jr, Andrew Gabriel, J. Aaron Boykin and Diane Worman.
+Falling Stars is an American Folk horror drama film directed by Gabriel Biencicky and Richard Karpala, and the cast includes Greg Poppa, Rene Leech, Piotr Adamczyk, Rene Leech, Orianna Milne, Shaun Duke Jr, Andrew Gabriel, J. Aaron Boykin and Diane Worman.

 And yes, I am counting this as a 2024 movie, as while it got released in 2023 at festivals, it got its theatrical release in 2024 and is currently available to stream.